danielpiron/Resume/README.md

    cross-platform (Windows & Linux) dependency management and build system, maintaining significant backwards compatibility with legacy system setting the stage for a Perforce to Git transition.
- * Promoted the use of Test Driven Development during Python rewrite significantly facilitating the implementation of complex changes to the code base.
- * Optimized initial step of build system dependency analysis reducing initialization times by 90% on average.
  * Lead effort to transition hundreds of developers from disparate teams and thousands of build artifacts from Perforce to Git.
- * Cleanly architected transition between disparate artifact storage on Windows and Linux to Artifactory resulting in zero downtime for users.
+ * Quality of architecture allowed transition between disparate artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of users.
- * Maintained an open and friendly work environment with offshore talent, fostering a culture of personal growth and satisfaction where said talent often felt motivated to exceed expectations.
- * Conducted a weekly series of hour long educational sessions to provide training and insight to our tools and build process increasing user competence and satisfaction.
+ * Conducted a weekly series of hour long educational sessions to provide training and insight to our tools and build process improving user competence and satisfaction.

 ### Citigroup Derivatives Markets Incorporated (CDMI), Jersey City, NJ
 **Software Configuration Management** ~ *2005-2015*
- * Unified nearly a dozen disparate builds, making up over 700 build artifacts, into a single continuously integrated process through the development of a makefile-free, multi-platform (Win32, Linux 32/64) and multi-language (C++, Managed C++, CSharp, Java) automated system (written in Perl) allowing users to add a new project to the build simply by checking in source and providing a list of required dependencies.
-This also facilated efforts to port applications from Windows to Linux as the first step was to sipmly specify Linux as a platform.
+ * Developed build and dependency management system (in Perl) unifying nearly a dozen disparate builds, making up over 700 build artifacts, into a single continuously integrated process through the development of a cross-platform (Win32, Linux 32/64) and multi-language (C++, Managed C++, CSharp, Java).
+   Users could add a new project to the build simply by checking in source and providing a list of required dependencies.
+This also facilitated efforts to port applications from Windows to Linux.
  * Automated in-house code generation routines and seamlessly integrated them into our code management system replacing manually run ad hoc scripts previously maintained by individual developers eliminating 99% of build errors due to code generation.
- * Implemented a simple dependency filtering mechanism resulting a 40% decrease in build times by better targeting artifacts by platform.
-Further gains in performance were made by reducing the number of calls to the SCM by 60% in selected processes.
- * Designed and developed a process for source control configuration, based on concepts of inheritance, allowing for the automated propagation of production configs to over a dozen development and QA environments, reducing the config set needed to properly maintain an environment from thousands of files to under 20.
+ * Designed and developed a process for automating propagation of production configuration files to over a dozen development and QA environments, reducing the configuration set needed to properly maintain an environment from thousands of files to under 20.
  * Created custom bindings between the Perforce source control management system and TeamTrack (and later JIRA) issue tracking system(s) allowing management to tightly control developer check-in increasing the reliability, fidelity and transparency of the development cycle.
  * Consistently called upon to troubleshoot issues in development, QA, and Production environments going above and beyond expected duties using various tools including code comparison, debuggers and dependency analyzers.
  * Was tasked with migrating and adapting QA and Development laboratories to Citigroup’s SOE environment.
  * Supported releases to operations facilities in North America, EMEA, and APAC regions.
- * Achieved a high level of respected for creative thinking, reliability, integrity, wit, and charm.

 ### Sanrio International, Fort Lee, NJ
 **Product Concept Art Design** - *2004-2005*